brake/telecom-charsets/README.md

 #### Note1
 As mentioned [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#getBytes-java.nio.charset.Charset-)
-'"Some string".getBytes(someCharset)` don't produce exceptions in case of `someCharset` is unable to encode given string.
+`"Some string".getBytes(someCharset)` don't produce exceptions in case of `someCharset` is unable to encode given string.
 In order to take more control over encoding process consider to use class `CharsetEncoder` via `someCharset.newEncoder()`.

 ## Licence